brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/logging-on/cifs.md

 CCV users can access their home, data, and scratch directories as a local mount on their own Windows, Mac, or Linux system using the Common Internet File System (CIFS) protocol (also called Samba).
 This allows you to use applications on your machine to open files stored on Oscar.
 It is also a convienient way to move files between Oscar and your own machine, as you can drag and drop files.

-{{< alert >}}
-To use CIFS you will need to be on the Brown network.
+{{< alert >}} To use CIFS you will need to be on the Brown network.
 On campus use the 'Brown' wifi network.
-Off campus use the Brown VPN [VPN](https://vpn.brown.edu) client.
+Off campus use the Brown [VPN](https://vpn.brown.edu) client.
 {{</ alert >}}

 Users should ensure that the date and time are set correctly on